401-advanced-javascript-tia/reading-notes/class-01.md

 ## Ch 1 - ABC of Programming
 - *Script* is just a series of instructions
-- Define goal, use flowchart to work out tasks
+- Define goal, break down into tasks, use flowchart to work out steps
--
+- Each time script runs, it may only use some of instructions

+### **Think programmatically!**